nicholasmr/specfab/docs/wavepropagation-elastic.md

 !!! note "Homogenization"

-    The problem may be closed by approximating $\hat{{\bf Q}}$ by the grain-averaged acoustic tensor, subject to a  linear combination of the Voigt and Reuss homogenization schemes:
+    The problem may be closed by approximating $\hat{{\bf Q}}$ as the grain-averaged acoustic tensor, subject to a  linear combination of the Voigt and Reuss homogenization schemes:

     $$
     \hat{{\bf Q}} = (1-\alpha) \langle\hat{{\bf Q}}'_{\mathrm{Reuss}}\rangle + \alpha \langle \hat{{\bf Q}}'_{\mathrm{Voigt}}\rangle